michalmonday/xohw23-121/README.md

-# TODO: add gif here of a working system

 # PYNQ wrapper for Flute processor
-This repository contains source files and documentation for a PYNQ design that collects metrics from RISC-V processor implemented in programmable logic (PL) of the ZC706 board.
+This repository contains source files and documentation for a PYNQ design that collects metrics from CHERI-RISC-V (Flute) processor implemented in programmable logic (PL) of the ZC706 board.
+It includes a continuous monitoring system (CMS) hardware module responsible for filtering and preprocessing extracted data.

 ![ERROR: IMAGE WASNT DISPLAYED](./images/overview_detailed.png)